 Sikorsky CH-53 Sea Stallion

 • CH-53GE, “protected” helicopters, have the same equipment as the CH-53GS, but use additional internal tanks to increase their range.

-• CH-53GA, product enhanced (PV) helicopter, with improved navigation, communication and self-protection capabilities.
+• CH-53GA, product enhanced (PV) helicopter, with improved navigation, communication, and self-defence capabilities.

 • The capabilities of the Sikorsky CH-53 can be increased to some extent by means of various upgrade kits.
-For example, it is possible to install devices for satellite communication and for searching for and locating people.
+For example, it is possible to install devices for satellite communication and for search-and-rescue.

+Sikorsky CH-53 Sea Stallion